Ray Heatherton: Family, later work, illness, and death

-Ray Heatherton married Davenie Ross Watson in 1941 and their 46-year marriage lasted until her death in 1987.
-Their two children, Dick and Davenie Johanna (Joey), both made their careers in show business—Dick as a performer/director/consultant and Joey as an actress, singer and dancer, who became a major television star in the 1960s.
+Ray Heatherton married Davenie Ross Watson in 1941, and their 47-year marriage lasted until her death in 1988.
+Their two children, Dick and Davenie Johanna (Joey), both made their careers in show business—Dick as a performer, director and consultant and Joey as an actress, singer and dancer who became a major television star in the 1960s.

-Ray is also grandfather to Dana Fujiko Heatherton who is 2009-2010 Nisei Week Queen for Los Angeles.
+Ray is the grandfather of Dana Fujiko Heatherton, who was 2009–2010 Nisei Week Queen for Los Angeles.

 In July 1975, Ray and Joey had a brief moment of network glory with their own CBS-TV variety program, Joey and Dad.
 Times had changed and variety shows, as well as Joey's once-hot career fell victim to changing tastes, while Ray was seen on TV at the time as the commercial spokesman for Tropicana Orange Juice.
 However, for four weeks, July 6–27, they were the stars of the Sunday 7:30-8:30 p.m. summer replacement for Cher's variety hour.
 Comedy performers Pat Paulsen, Henny Youngman and Bob Einstein were supporting regulars and, by summer-show standards, the program received relatively good notices and ratings.
-In a nostalgic moment on the first show, Ray put on the old Merry Mailman uniform and performed his familiar "I Am the Merry Mailman" theme song.
+In a nostalgic moment on the first show, Ray put on the Merry Mailman uniform and performed his familiar "I Am the Merry Mailman" theme song.

 Heatherton's last regular TV series was another talk/variety show, this time aimed at "mature" adults and senior citizens, A New Day's Dawning.
 The series was seen locally in New York on New York City Board of Education's TV station WNYE Channel 25 and in national syndication between 1983 and 1985.
 Dick Heatherton who, from the mid-1970s to the late 1980s was a drive-time DJ on one of New York's top FM stations, WCBS, worked on his father's final TV effort by signing on as the show's producer.

 On Thursday night, October 11, 1984, Ray Heatherton appeared for the last time on WOR-TV, Channel 9 during the station's evening-long celebration of its 35th anniversary on the air.
 Four years later, on Thursday, September 29, 1988, he made his final TV appearance on a very similar program, WPIX-TV, Channel 11's day-long celebration and retrospective of its 40 years on the air, "WPIX at 40".
 Following this last appearance, Ray Heatherton began showing signs of Alzheimer's disease.
-His still retained his positions, held since the mid-1980s, on the Boards of Directors of The Long Island Lighting Company, known as LILCO, and The Garden City Hotel, but was no longer serving as of the early 1990s.
+He retained the positions he held since the mid-1980s on the boards of directors of the Long Island Lighting Company (LILCO) and the Garden City Hotel, but he no longer served by the early 1990s.

-In 1993, he was admitted to The Actors' Fund Home in Englewood, New Jersey, where he spent the last four years of his life.
-Despite the debilitating effects of the disease he still made appearances and greeted fans at some local functions near the Home.
-Ray Heatherton died two-and-a-half months after his 88th birthday.
+In 1993, Heatherton was admitted to the Actors' Fund Home in Englewood, New Jersey, where he spent the last four years of his life.
+Despite the debilitating effects of the disease, he still made appearances and greeted fans at some local functions nearby.
+Ray Heatherton died two and a half months after his 88th birthday.